 - applying to join the Common Housing Register

-We can offer advice and information over the telephone to assist, however, we may have to ask you to make an appointment and come into the office to discuss complex housing problems.
+We can offer advice and information over the telephone to assist you.
+We may ask you to make an appointment and come into the office to discuss complex housing problems.
 You may also be asked to provide us with some background information.
 We have a much better chance of being able to help you or to find you alternative accommodation the earlier you get in contact.

 Our duty to help